 The rates for subsistence allowance are determined by the Department for Communities.
-There are differences in the subsistence arrangements for conferences which take place outside the United Kingdom.
+There are differences in the subsistence arrangements for visits which take place outside the United Kingdom.

 Outside the UK

-For travel outside the British Isles, the council will pay advanced subsistence at the rate of £75.00 per 24-hour period, or £45 per part day.
+For travel outside the British Isles, the council will pay advanced subsistence at the rate of £75.00 per 24-hour period, or £45 per part 24-hour period.

 - attendance by appointed councillors at meetings of advisory or liaison committees' Steering Groups or Working Groups